micromdm/micromdm/docs/user-guide/introduction.md

 It is probably not a good idea to deploy MicroMDM as a cost cutting option, as the money you save will likely go towards hiring emplyees with the required domain knowledge and development expertise.*

 # Apple Requirements
 To use MicroMDM, you need an Apple Developer Account.
-Most organizations and individuals can enroll in the [standard Apple Developer Program](https://developer.apple.com/programs/enroll/) for $99/year.
+Most organizations and individuals can enroll in the [Apple Developer Program](https://developer.apple.com/programs/enroll/) for $99/year.

-If you are testing or experimenting, you can use a standard developer account or try [mdmcert.download](https://mdmcert.download/) for a quick way to generate a testing certificate.
+If you are testing or experimenting, you can use an Apple developer account or try [mdmcert.download](https://mdmcert.download/) for a quick way to generate a testing certificate.

-Organizations with more advanced needs may choose to enroll in the [Apple Developer Enterprise Program](https://developer.apple.com/programs/enterprise/enroll/) ($299/year, requires a [DUNS](https://en.wikipedia.org/wiki/Data_Universal_Numbering_System) number).

-After enrolling, request Apple Support to enable the `MDM CSR` option in your account.
+After enrolling, make a request to Apple Support to enable the `MDM CSR` option in your account.
 This is typically reserved for commercial vendors, but Apple will enable it if you specify you intend to manage your own devices.

 For larger deployments, consider enrolling in [Apple School Manager](https://www.apple.com/education/it/) or [Apple Business Manager](https://www.apple.com/business/it/) to take advantage of [Automated Device Enrollment](https://support.apple.com/en-ca/102300).
 While not required, these programs make device enrollment and management easier.
-This requires an Enterprise Developer Account.
+ASM/ABM or AxM requires a [DUNS number](https://micromdm.io/blog/accounts/).

 # Requirements for running MicroMDM